reymon359/how-to-live/advices/Do no harm/index.md

 ---
 name: "Do no harm"
-Categories: ['Respect', 'Justice', 'Problems', 'Help', 'Happiness', 'Integrity', 'Mistakes']
+Categories: ['Respect', 'Kindness', 'Justice', 'Problems', 'Help', 'Happiness', 'Integrity', 'Mistakes']
 ---
 # Do no harm